veelasky/laravel-hashid/README.md

 // get ID from hashed string.
 User::hashToId($hash);

 // query scope with `byHash` method.
 User::query()->byHash($hash);

+// Note: The new column selection feature provides better performance by only loading the columns you need,
+// and improved type safety compared to chaining ->select() manually.
+All existing code continues to work unchanged.
 ```

 By default, all hash calculation will be calculated at runtime, but sometime you want to persist the hashed id to the database.